 What are Valorant Act ranks?

 If you’re not sure how the Act Rank Badge triangles work, here’s a rough outline.
-Every time you play a match in an act, your Rank Act badge will be filled with a new triangle representing the rank you played in.
+Every time you play a match in an Act, your Rank Act badge will be filled with a new triangle representing the rank you played in.
 As you progress up the ranks, new triangles representing higher-ranked matches will replace the lower-ranked matches.
 The border for the badge will also change based on the number of wins you achieve in that rank.
 For some, their badge at the end of an act will look pretty colourful, but for those at the top dominating Radiant, expect to see a solid gold triangle.

 You can view your Act Rank badge at any time in the career page.